convertigo/convertigo-doc/programming-guide/backend-developers/index.md

 | ODBC Bridge          | sun.jdbc.odbc.JdbcOdbcDriver                                     |

 **JNDI** Database access is also available.
 In This case The database has to be referenced in the Application Server definition.
-This is only to be used in the case Convertigo Servers are deployed in J2EE Application Servers such as IBM WebSphere for example.
+This is only to be used in the case Convertigo Servers are deployed in J2EE Application Servers such as IBM WebSphere.

 You can also add any other JDBC driver dynamically by adding the driver's **JAR** file in the **libs** folder of your project.
-When you project will be deployed to the Convertigo server, it will be usable from you project.
+When you project will be deployed to the Convertigo server, it will be usable from your project.
 You will just have to know explicitly the driver URL to access it.

 ### Create a SQL Connector based project
 To create a new SQL project, click New > File > Project... > Convertigo Projects > **SQL project**